An Amazon Machine Image (AMI) defines the programs and settings that will be applied when you launch an Amazon Elastic Compute Cloud (EC2) instance.

 Creating your own AMI allows you to choose the operating system you require, add resources such as Elastic Block Store (EBS) volumes, change settings, load data, or install software that will apply to all deployments you create.
 Customizing an instance and creating your own AMI from it allows you to use it as a starting point for your next deployment.

 Creating a custom AMI makes an exact copy of the current state of your EC2 instance.
 Therefore, keep the following in mind if you create one using AWS tools:

 - Remove all personal information from your EC2 instance before creating a custom AMI, including stored information such as web browser cookies and temporary files.

-Creating a custom AMI copies any Elastic Block Store (EBS) volumes that you may have attached.
+- Creating a custom AMI copies any Elastic Block Store volumes that you have attached.
 Be aware that this affects your costs when the custom AMI is deployed.
 For example, you may have a 100 GB attached EBS volume on your current EC2 instance.
-If you create a custom AMI from your instance and deploy it five times, you will be charged for five new EC2 instances and five 100 GB EBS volumes.
+If you create a custom AMI from your instance and deploy it five times, you'll be charged for five new EC2 instances and five 100 GB EBS volumes.

-AMIs that you create with ArcGIS software are for individual use and are allowed only for the purpose of configuring your own ArcGIS Server deployment on Amazon.
-They are not to be redistributed or shared with any other parties.
+AMIs that you create with ArcGIS software are for individual use and are allowed only for the purpose of configuring your own ArcGIS Enterprise deployment on AWS.
+They are not to be redistributed or shared with any other party.